stas-at-ibm/os-pipelines-trigger-vote-demo/README.md

 Every resource should be created in the `vote-app` project.

 ## Init Source Repository

+You can find a guide on how to set up a Gitea Git Server on Openshift here: [link](https://github.com/stas-at-ibm/os-gitea-template).

 This step is optional and can be done by other means.
 For the pipeline triggers to work you will need: